koza

 Options:

--d, --database TEXT: Path to DuckDB database file-n, --nodes TEXT: Path to node file (for denormalization)-e, --edges TEXT: Path to edge file (TSV, JSONL, or Parquet)-o, --output TEXT: Path to output report file--format [tsv|parquet|jsonl]: Output format [default: tsv]-c, --column TEXT: Categorical columns to group by (can specify multiple)-q, --quiet: Suppress progress output--help: Show this message and exit.
+-d, --database TEXT: Path to DuckDB database file-n, --nodes TEXT: Path to node file (for denormalization)-e, --edges TEXT: Path to edge file (TSV, JSONL, or Parquet)-o, --output TEXT: Path to output report file--format [tsv|parquet|jsonl]: Output format (default: infer from -o extension, else tsv)-c, --column TEXT: Categorical columns to group by (can specify multiple)-s, --set-column TEXT: Slots to summarize as the distinct set of values per group instead of grouping on them (e.g. knowledge_level, agent_type, primary_knowledge_source).
+Switches to the SPQO 'edge type shape' summary.-P, --percentile-column TEXT: Numeric slots to summarize per group as<slot>_avg+<slot>_quantiles(list slots summarize element count, e.g. publications; numeric slots the value).--proportion: Add aproportioncolumn (group count / total edges).-q, --quiet: Suppress progress output--help: Show this message and exit.

 koza node-examples